-As an administrator, the dashboard product settings can be accessed and configured by clicking on the Configuration option in the left menu, followed by the selecting the Data settings option and you will find them under Dashboard tab.
+As an administrator, the dashboard product settings can be accessed and configured by clicking on the Administration option in the left menu, followed by the selecting the Data settings option and you will find them under Dashboard tab.
 There are four components to the dashboard settings, which will be covered in this article.

 - Driver sorting

 - Score aggregation for drivers

 The driver sorting option controls the default sorting of drivers that managers in your organisation will see on their dashboard when they log into Peakon.